Parrotcodes/Salesforce_Rakesh/Readme.md

 # Java Daily Practice 📅

 **Overview:**
-A clean, concise log of daily Java exercises and company assignments from Moodle.
+A clean, concise log of daily Exercises and company assignments from Moodle.

 ## Weekly Breakdown